 Your FDA ( Part One of Two): 1800s – 1940s

-Changes 1800’s to 2007
+Changes 1800s to 2007

 The health and welfare of the people of the United States of America have been part of the government.
-Men wearing suits, hats, like ordinary men of the, during 1860, yet covered during the day by a white coat, and seated at long tables with test tubes in front of them.
+Men wearing suits, hats, like ordinary men of the, during 1860, yet covered during the day by a white coat and seated at long tables with test tubes in front of them.
 These men resembled the old fashion assembly lines.

 The United States Food and Drug Administration began with these few men, a small group of civil servants no more than 100.
 It was the 1860s when these people focused on concerns for farmers and fertilizers.
-The beginning of what we know today as the FDA followed in 1883 when scientists, known as civil servants took exams and filled the position, they were never fired – their job was secured by the 1882 Civil Service Reform Act – a scientifically based ground of men hired by the USDA.
-During this time, scientists were hired by the USDA – when a recruiter would search colleges and Land Grant Colleges.
+The beginning of what we know today as the FDA followed in 1883 when scientists, known as civil servants, took exams and filled the position, they were never fired – their job was secured by the 1882 Civil Service Reform Act – a scientifically based ground of men hired by the USDA.
+During this time, scientists were engaged by the USDA – when a recruiter would search colleges and Land Grant Colleges.
 It was different during this time because they never faced a partisan government in Washington D.C.
 Like State jobs or federal, no one feared a political shut out.

 The first man to work concentrated on the water in every city, town, and village, testing for outbreaks where disease lingered and grew in the water systems.
 Eventually, these men would be known as the Institute of Infectious Diseases.
 The need would arise in 1901 when children were dying in the State of Missouri from bacteria in their water supply.
-A sample was tested and serum of tetanus was given, but more deaths occurred.
+A sample was tested, and serum of tetanus was given, but more deaths occurred.

-Unlike the 1880s when the men in the lab coat were agricultural chemists now they began to look at the human being.
+Unlike the 1880s, when the men in the lab coat were agricultural chemists, now they began to look at the human being.
 The outbreak in the state of Missouri caught the attention of Congress.

 Harvey Willie of the Institute of Infectious Diseases during 1903 introduced chemicals and conducted what was known as table trials.
 Some people referred to them as the poison squad.
 These scientists were concerned with the adverse health effects of the food we consumed.